Comparing Corvus Gold (KOR) & Its Competitors

 |$120.69 million

 Corvus Gold has a beta of 1.45, suggesting that its stock price is 45% more volatile than the S&P 500.
-Comparatively, Corvus Gold’s peers have a beta of 1.00, suggesting that their average stock price is 0% more volatile than the S&P 500.
+Comparatively, Corvus Gold’s competitors have a beta of 1.01, suggesting that their average stock price is 1% more volatile than the S&P 500.

+0.1% of Corvus Gold shares are held by institutional investors.
+Comparatively, 29.2% of shares of all “Gold & silver ores” companies are held by institutional investors.
+8.4% of Corvus Gold shares are held by company insiders.
+Comparatively, 8.9% of shares of all “Gold & silver ores” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

-This is a breakdown of recent ratings and recommmendations for Corvus Gold and its peers, as reported by MarketBeat.com.
+This is a breakdown of recent ratings for Corvus Gold and its competitors, as reported by MarketBeat.com.

 |Sell Ratings